ccollicutt/ccollicutt.github.io/_posts/2022-5-3-offline-airgapped-tanzu-kubernetes-grid.md

 ## Relocating Container Images

 One of the things we have to do is relocate the necessary container images from VMware's Internet available registry to the organizations offline registry.
-This requires some sort of itermediary system, a jumpbox/bastion host or similar.
+This requires some sort of intermediary system, a jumpbox/bastion host or similar.

 Currently our official docs provide a couple of scripts to do perform the actual relocation.